moby/moby/docs/extend/plugins_network.md

-description = "Network driver plugins." keywords = ["Examples, Usage, plugins, docker, documentation, user guide"] [menu.main] parent = "mn_extend"
+description = "Network driver plugins." keywords = ["Examples, Usage, plugins, docker, documentation, user guide"] [menu.main] parent = "engine_extend"
 +++
 <![end-metadata]-->

-# Docker network driver plugins
+# Engine network driver plugins

-Docker network plugins enable Docker deployments to be extended to support a wide range of networking technologies, such as VXLAN, IPVLAN, MACVLAN or something completely different.
+Docker Engine network plugins enable Engine deployments to be extended to support a wide range of networking technologies, such as VXLAN, IPVLAN, MACVLAN or something completely different.
 Network driver plugins are supported via the LibNetwork project.
-Each plugin is implemented asa  "remote driver" for LibNetwork, which shares plugin infrastructure with Docker.
+Each plugin is implemented asa  "remote driver" for LibNetwork, which shares plugin infrastructure with Engine.
 Effectively, network driver plugins are activated in the same way as other plugins, and use the same kind of protocol.

 ## Using network driver plugins